Ortus-Solutions/cfconfig/readme.md

 This is a library for reading, writing, and storing configuration for all CF engines.
 This is an underlying service layer meant to have other tools built on top of it.

-Please enter tickets for bugs and enhancemnets here: https://ortussolutions.atlassian.net/browse/CFCONFIG
+Please enter tickets for bugs and enhancements here: https://ortussolutions.atlassian.net/browse/CFCONFIG

 Documentation is found here: